brunda0211/brunda0211/README.md

 # 👋 Hi there, I'm Brunda Ramakrishnappa Venkatesh

 🎓 Master’s in Information Technology with a focus on Security @ ASU | ☁️ Aspiring Cloud Engineer
-🔒 Cloud Security | AWS & Azure tools
+🔒 Cloud Security | AWS & Azure tools | Terraform

 ---